Monmouth Beach — “Men of Honor”

 He was a Republican candidate in the first-ever Monmouth Beach election in April 1906 but lost a close race for a seat on council.
 In May 1910, he was appointed president of the borough’s first board of health by his old surfman-buddy, Mayor Garrett White.

 According to a December 1909 Asbury Park Press story about Galilee fishermen, Captain Lockwood was briefly profiled.
-Starting as a “bottom fisherman” over 50 years ago, he’d become an “important factor” in the industry.
+Working as a “bottom fisherman” over 50 years ago, he’d become an “important factor” in the industry.
 Of “Nelse” Lockwood it was said, if you ever asked him for information, he never used the word “about” — instead he always gave “exact dates and figures.”

-Mayor Garrett H. White
+• Mayor Garrett Henry White

 At age 71, White became the second mayor of Monmouth Beach, serving briefly for two years from 1909-1910.
 The borough’s first dog registration ordinance was passed during his mayoralty as the summer of 1909 was beginning.
 A annual dog tag cost $1 the town’s first “dog-catcher” when on the payroll.